 When any data is received

 Initiates a connection to the specified host when any data is received on the serial port.

-When <hexadecimal

-Initiates a connection to the specified host only when the specified character is received on the serial port.
+When <hexadecimal value> is received Initiates a connection to the specified host only when the specified character is received on the serial port.